-The Thompson Writing Program offers resources for Duke Graduate Student writers, as well as opportunities for Graduate Students to work with us as Graduate Instructors and Writing Consultants.
+The Thompson Writing Program offers resources for Duke Graduate Students in their work as TAs, teachers, and writers--as well as opportunities for Graduate Students to work with us as Graduate Instructors and Writing Consultants.

 Pedagogy Support for Graduate Students